Israel says 'striking military targets' in southern Syria

 Syrian state news agency SANA reported that "two civilians died and 19 others were injured in Israeli airstrikes on the outskirts of Daraa city".

-Since the ousting of president Bashar al-Assad in December, Israel has carried out hundreds of air strikes in Syria and deployed troops to a UN-patrolled buffer zone on the strategic Golan Heights.
+Since the ousting of President Bashar al-Assad in December, Israel has carried out hundreds of air strikes in Syria and deployed troops to a United Nations-patrolled buffer zone on the strategic Golan Heights.

 Even before Assad's fall, during the Syrian civil war that broke out in 2011, Israel carried out hundreds of strikes in the country, mainly on government forces and Iranian-linked targets.